-One of our beloved clients recently reached out with a puzzling mystery:
+One of our beloved clients recently reached out with a puzzling issue:

 After some troubleshooting, we were able to confirm that everything was behaving normally on our platform, but there continued to be a mystery: there were no logs of a change to the conditional fields, nor any recollection by their team, in what caused things to go amiss.

-After some testing, we found the culprit — conditional fields is very sensitive beast, and you must be very careful with any modificaitons you make to your ticket fields and forms.
+After some testing, we found the culprit — conditional fields is a very sensitive beast, and you must be very careful with any modifications you make to your ticket fields and forms.

 The short story is thus: every time the page loads, the conditional fields logic looks for the fields you’ve specified, and acts accordingly to either:

-And then it subsequently (and immediately) removed the Conditional Field rules that it was related to:
+And then it subsequently, and immediately, removed the Conditional Fields rules that it was related to:

 Similar to the logic mentioned above, it is just as important to be conscious of changes to the ticket form.
 If a ticket field which is selected for a rule in the Fields to show column is removed, that will completely wipe out the rule(s) where that field was selected.
 The app is not conditioned to handle only removing that particular field from the rule.